|

 In

-the late '60s came Ideal's Mighty Zeroids, "the workers of the future".
+late '60s came Ideal's Mighty Zeroids, "the workers of the

 the Silver Explorer, and Zerak